qerberos-code/vizdatasurveychallange/README.md

 Day 10:

-Truce showed us the number of distinct tools being used.
+Truc showed us the number of distinct tools being used.

 We came up an idea to develop a story of speed networking strategies to enter data visualization (based on the tool) We all have limited time at a data visulation social event.
 With provided data, we have analyzed the data dn created a data visualization to for very simple approach to identify the right person to talk to at a meetup or social event.